JonathanMcCaffrey/jonathanmc/src/content/blog/2020-05-07-react-studio.md

 It should be simplified and streamlined, to basically state that I exist, and act as resource of links to the rest of the website.

-My first item to attempt is changing the colour, via clicking on the App Settings panel, and visiting the App Styles tab.
-The System Colouring setting unfortunately seems to only work with a color picker.
-It's a bit cumbersome, and I don't see a method of changing the text colour either.
-Given this, I am going to leave it with the default colour scheme for now.
+My first item to attempt is changing the color, via clicking on the App Settings panel, and visiting the App Styles tab.
+The System coloring setting unfortunately seems to only work with a color picker.
+It's a bit cumbersome, and I don't see a method of changing the default text color.
+Given this, I am going to leave it with the default color scheme for now.

 ![Cumbersome App Settings Color Picking UI](AppSettingSystemColor.png)